-There are two streams/creeks, Japanese Gulch Creek and Brewery Creek, which occur within the Urban Waterfront Designations.
+Across the City's marine shorelines, there are 12 streams/creeks that drain through the shoreline environment.
+All of these streams are culverted under the BNSF Railroad tracks and generally flow through steeply sloped ravines to the landward side of the tracks.
+Many of the streams have been inventoried with eroding beds and banks resulting from improper surface water drainage.
+Tables 11 and 12 There are two streams/creeks, Japanese Gulch Creek and Brewery Creek, which occur within the Urban Waterfront Designations.
 Both are culverted under the BNSF Railroad tracks and are generally steeply sloped, with erosion resulting due to improper surface water drainage.
-Table 12 of the Mukilteo Inventory and Characterization identifies the existing conditions of Japanese Gulch and Brewery Creeks.
-Japanese Gulch Creek is a good candidate for stream restoration and day-lighting.
-Fish passage improvements were completed in the winter of 2010.
+Table 12 of the Mukilteo Inventory and Characterization identifyies the existing conditions of streams/creeks draining to Japanese Gulch and Brewery Creeksthe marine shorelines.
+Japanese Gulch Creek is a good eandidate for stream restoration and day lighting.
+Fish passage improvements were completed in the winter of 2010 and stream realignment was completed in October 2012.
+Completion of the Japanese Gulch Creek restoration resulted in eutthroat and coho salmonid migration and adult coho and chum spawning.